 Step 4: Choose your support model

 The biggest budget decision most small businesses face is how they handle IT support.
-Read our detailed comparison of what managed IT services actually include before committing to a model.
-The three options – break-fix, managed, and co-managed – have radically different cost structures and outcomes.
+Read our detailed breakdown of what managed IT services actually include before committing to a model.
+The three options, break-fix at CA$150 to CA$250 per hour, managed at CA$180 per user per month, and co-managed in between, have radically different cost structures and outcomes.

 Step 5: Build in a buffer for unplanned costs

 Even with proactive management, things break.
 A server fails.
 A critical vendor raises prices.
 A new compliance requirement lands.
-Budget 10–15% above your projected spend as a contingency reserve.
+I tell clients to budget 10 to 15% above projected spend as a contingency reserve.
 If you don’t use it, roll it into next year’s hardware refresh or security improvements.

 What are the most common IT budgeting mistakes?